NoobGajen/NoobGajen-2024-playgrounds/README.md

       git push origin Gajendra/writeup_v1.2
       ```

-This approach involves maintaining multiple branches for ongoing work, ensuring all changes are synchronized and maintaining a cleaner history in your pull request.
+This approach requires maintaining multiple branches for ongoing work, ensuring all changes are synchronized and maintaining a cleaner history in your pull request.